mdsufz/MuDoGeR/Manual_MuDoGeR.md

 The combined results of **BUSCO** and **EukCC** are located in ... (when this part is ready I ll put it.)

-## 4.c: Selection of Eukaryotic Metagenome-Assembled Genomes and relative abundance (not done)
+## 4.c: Selection of Eukaryotic Metagenome-Assembled Genomes (not done)

+# Module 5: Construction of relative abundance table (not done)
+## 5.a Relative abundance of Prokaryotic Metagenome-Assembled Genomes (not done)
+## 5.b Relative abundance of Viral Metagenome-Assembled Genomes (not done)
+## 5.c Relative abundance of Eukaryotic Metagenome-Assembled Genomes(not done)